NeCTAR-RC/tutorials/_allocation-management/04-allocation-and-projects.md

 ![Allocation request]({{ site.baseurl }}/assets/images/allocation-management/allocation-request.png)

-To be eligible for a Nectar national allocation you have to submit details of your nationally relevant grant or funding program; this is part of our *Research Cloud National Allocation Scheme*.
-If you don't have such a grant, then you may still be allocated cloud resources by the participating nodes under node discretion, by specifying a *Allocation home location* in your request.
+To be eligible for an allocation you need to include *on the request form* the details of a Nationally Competetive Research Grant, or evidence of NCRIS or ARDC support.
+The criteria are set out in our *Research Cloud National Allocation Scheme* (RC-NAS) policy.
+If you don't have a suitable grant or support, then you may still be allocated cloud resources at the discretion of your local Nectar node.
+(This applies to people at Universities and other organisations that have a formal arrangement with one of the Nectar Nodes.)

-In your request you need to specify the cloud resources that you intend to use.
-If you're not perfectly sure just yet, then that's all right.
+In your request you need to specify the cloud resources (quotas) that you want to use.
+If you're not completely sure just yet, then that's all right.
 You will be able to request amendments to your project.
-We'll describe that below.
+We will describe the amendment process below.

-More info can be found in the section [Allocations](https://support.ehelp.edu.au/support/solutions/folders/6000230417) in our knowledge base, including our current [Research Cloud National Allocation Scheme (RC-NAS) Policy](https://support.ehelp.edu.au/support/solutions/articles/6000191233-research-cloud-national-allocation-scheme-rc-nas-policy-)
+More information can be found in the [Allocations](https://support.ehelp.edu.au/support/solutions/folders/6000230417) section of our knowledge base.
+This includes the current [Research Cloud National Allocation Scheme (RC-NAS) Policy](https://support.ehelp.edu.au/support/solutions/articles/6000191233-research-cloud-national-allocation-scheme-rc-nas-policy-).
 {: .callout-danger}

 ### Allocation requester and project manager